Axolotl Care Hub Axolotl Care Hub The Complete Guide

 When Hiding After Feeding Is Concerning

-Most post-feeding hiding is perfectly healthy.
-However, contact an exotic veterinarian if you notice any of the following:
+Most post-feeding hiding is normal.
+Contact an exotic veterinarian if you notice any of the following:

 • Hiding that lasts more than 24 hours after feeding: Prolonged withdrawal is unusual